 Fixing this would involve post-processing in the parser, because the parser will discover the assignment after it has parsed reference and created the relevant AST node(s).
 One strategy is, when a guarded expression is parsed, to go back and examine the guarded body for local variable references that were instead considered method calls, replacing them with lvar references.
 It'd be a bit messy, but should work.
 It would break backwards compatibility, but not really in a meaningful way; it'd probably end up targeted for 2.0 though, regardless.

 I'll whip up a patch implementing this today.

 Updated by duerst (Martin Dürst) over 10 years ago

 Just for completeness, at today's developers' meeting in Akihabara, there were several people who were supportive of this proposal.
 Arguments given were that humans read code top-down, but not necessarily left-to-right character-by-character, and that if we would want to claim that Ruby works strictly top-down and per-line-left-to-right, then postfix if (and friends) would be impossible in the first place.

-Updated by rosenfeld (Rodrigo Rosenfeld Rosas) about 10 years ago
+Updated by rosenfeld (Rodrigo Rosenfeld Rosas) over 10 years ago

 Hi Matz, some people tried to with the argument that if you're reading a post-if/unless and they seem natural, using a variable assignment alongside with the post-if/unless would be just as natural.